 - Lake, E. T. (2020).
 Why and how to avoid a desk-rejection.
 Research in Nursing & Health, 43(2), 141-142. https://doi.org/10.1002/nur.22016

-You may also enjoy reading this post
+You may also enjoy reading these posts

 What happens to an article after it has been submitted to a journal?